openSUSE/security-team-blog/_posts/2024-11-29-stalld-fixed-tmp-file.md

 Stalld is a daemon that aims to prevent starvation of operating system threads on Linux.
-It has recently been added to openSUSE Tumbleweed and we performed a routine review the contained systemd service.
+It has recently been added to openSUSE Tumbleweed and we performed a routine review of the contained systemd service.
 During the review we noticed a couple of security issues that should be addressed.

 We reached out to upstream via their GitLab issue tracker and created [a